zeaggler/ModelNet_Blender_OFF2Multiview/README.md

 # BlenderPhong

-A Blender python script to render an 3D model object by Phong Shading from several viewpoints.
+First, thanks for the work of weitang, this code is revised from https://github.com/WeiTang114/BlenderPhong A Blender python script to render an 3D model object by Phong Shading from several viewpoints.
 We currently support **.obj**, **.stl**, and **.off** files.